-Our framework enhances the diversity and validity of generated geometric reasoning data while effectively mitigating information redundancy and the underutilization of visual signals during training.
-Specifically, the comprehensive Geo-DSL and its expansive symbolic synthesis action-space promote diverse and well-grounded image generation.
-Meanwhile, our CoT sequence generator, powered by LLMs' strong reasoning and language capabilities, conducts a backwards search across the geometric space to construct Q\&A pairs, thereby enriching textual diversity.
-The unique identification of geometric elements via our symbolic language and dedicated conversion engine ensures visual validity.
-In parallel, a bidirectional cross-validation process using expert LLMs ensures textual validity.
-By strategically distributing complementary information across image and text modalities, our approach

-encourages MLLMs to actively engage with visual information when solving problems, enhancing their abilities to perceive visually and effectively utilize images.
+Our framework enhances data quality by generating a wide spectrum of well-grounded images and correspondingly complex textual descriptions, while ensuring the validity and fidelity of both modalities.
+Furthermore, by carefully annotating semantic relationships within the image and avoiding redundancy between textual and visual conditions, it compels MLLMs to actively engage with visual information, thereby preventing modality neglect and significantly improving their visual grounding capabilities during training.

 Leveraging the NeSyGeo pipeline, we construct two training datasets, NeSyGeo-Caption and NeSyGeo-CoT, comprising 100k samples.
 NeSyGeo-Caption aims to improve the perceptual understanding of geometric elements, while NeSyGeo-CoT primarily focuses on enhancing logical reasoning.
 The key characteristics of our dataset compared to other popular multimodal geometric datasets are presented in Figure~\ref{fig:comp_feature}.
 Additionally, we develop an evaluation set, NeSyGeo-Test, with 2668 Q\&A pairs, enabling a thorough assessment of the geometric reasoning capabilities of mainstream MLLMs.
-We conducted an extensive and comprehensive evaluation of the geometric reasoning capabilities of current mainstream open-source and closed-source models, with details presented in Appendix~\ref{sec:append_evaluation}.
 Notably, our training dataset consistently and efficiently enhances the geometric reasoning performance of MLLMs across multiple benchmarks.
-With only 4k samples and two epochs of RL training, base models achieve performance improvements of up to \textbf{+15.8\%} on MathVision,\textbf{ +8.4\%} on MathVerse, and\textbf{ +7.3\% }on GeoQA.
+With only 4k samples and two epochs of RL training, base models achieve performance improvements of up to \textbf{+15.8\%} on MathVision,\textbf{ +8.4$\%$} on MathVerse, and\textbf{ +7.3\% }on GeoQA.
 Moreover, InternVL2.5-4B can be improved to outperform the 8B model in the same series on geometric reasoning tasks.